OpenTelemetry

 The Observe OpenTelemetry app supports OpenTelemetry traces.
 Since OpenTelemetry logging is still under active development by the Cloud Native Computing Foundation, ingest log data using another method, such as the Observe Kubernetes app.

-The Observe OpenTelemetry app ingests your OpenTelemetry data for monitoring and troubleshooting your application performance.
-It allows you to answer questions such as:
+The Observe OpenTelemetry app ingests your OpenTelemetry data for monitoring and troubleshooting application services, and makes it available in two places:

-Use the Services Home dashboard to get a health overview of all of the microservices in an application.
-To investigate a specific trace, use the Trace Search dashboard.
+Use the Services Home dashboard to get a health overview of all of your microservices.
+To search for traces, use the Trace Explorer.

 The Services Home dashboard gives a high-level overview of your application services performance.
 You can quickly get insights into each service’s span rates, error rates, and latency.